 The 3 Whites I Would NEVER Paint Cabinets or Trim

-• they often partner well with many white appliances
+• they partner well with some white appliances (if you have GE Cafe White read this)

-• traditionally white subway tiles often best suit true white paint colours
+• traditionally white subway tiles often best suit true white paint colors

 • white windows from many popular brands

-• with some cool and warm whites, depending on the application and how you’re partnering them up (the true white is often best as the trim/cabinet colour)
+• with some cool and warm whites, depending on the application and how you’re partnering them up (the true white is often best as the trim/cabinet color)

 • with many of the popular quartz or marble-look countertops